facebook/react-devtools/packages/react-devtools-core/README.md

   .startServer(port);
 ```

-You check the Electron shell in `packages/react-devtools` for a complete integration example.
+You can check the Electron shell in `react-devtools` package for a complete integration example.